tyjhart/flowanalyzer/Tuning.md

 ```
 node.name: Master01
 ```
+Changing this won't affect any functionality, but you will have to restart the Elasticsearch service or reboot the server for it to work.

 **Cluster Name**

 This prevents the Flow Analyzer Elasticsearch node from joining an Elasticsearch cluster you might already have in production.
 ```
 cluster.name: manito_networks
 ```
+If you decide to change the cluster name be sure to restart the Elasticsearch service or reboot the server.

 **Network Host**

 This setting determines what network interfaces Elasticsearch will listen on.
 By default it only listens on the local host, which